Simpletree233/XAI/README.md

 ## Milestone

-- 28 October: first approach, think of some interesting experiments
-- 4 November: conduct experiments with possible tutor feedback.
 - 11 November: analyze and improve the experimentation for better generalization.
 - 28 November: final experiments and results.